 So in 2000 the

-this time at Mt.
-Barker with again two irrigated
+at Mt.
+Barker, again two irrigated

-grounds, among rolling hills and many gums.
+fields, amidst rolling hills and big gums.

 Its proximity to nearby Pony Clubs will hopefully